 In Portland, Oregon, city leaders are determined to make the city one of the most sustainable and eco-friendly regions in the country.
 From user-friendly and popular recycling programs and high rates of commuting by bike, to the use of renewable energy and more, The City of Roses is doing a fine job of keeping our planet as healthy as possible.

 Portland is not the only city that is striving to be eco-friendly.
-San Francisco, California is also known for its green practices, as are other cities and towns around the country.
-Regardless of whether your city or community has hopped on the eco-friendly bandwagon or not, there are plenty of ways for homeowners to live more sustainable and green lives.
+San Francisco, California is also known for its green lifestyle and practices, as are other cities and towns around the country.
+Regardless of whether your city or community has hopped on the eco-friendly bandwagon or not, there are plenty of ways for homeowners to live more sustainable and green lifestyles.

 The following four tips can help you “green up” your home.